BircanAli/X-Joby/README.md

 # X-Joby
 live at https://x-joby.onrender.com/

-How To Use
+#How To Use
-To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
+$ To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
 From your command line:

 # Clone this repository
 $ git clone https://github.com/BircanAli/X-Joby.git